Where to get free help with debts

 A registered national debt charity offering a freephone helpline and an online debt analysis tool to help those affected by debt.
 Trained advisors are on hand to work out how to manage your debt and protect your assets.

-Helpline offering information and advice to people about debt using a simple four-step programme, including credit cards, council tax, utility bills, bank charges, and harrassment.
-It also provides an information pack on dealing with debt.
+Helpline which provides information and advice with a simple four-step programme covering help with credit card debt, council tax, utility bills, bank charges, and harassment.

-What about these guys telling me they can take my debt away?
+What about these guys telling me they can help with debt?

 BEWARE of non-charity people claiming they can help you solve your debt woes.
 More often than not, ‘debt advice’ people are just trying to sell you a whacking great loan.
 Phrases to look out for are: